-Pages 12-19 of the 2016 Annual Report provide a more detailed picture of some of the justice work taking place among UCC people around the Conference.
-Here is a link to the pdf version: 2017 Annual Report (PDF)
+The 2018 Annual Report provides a more detailed picture of some of the justice work taking place among UCC people around the Conference.
+Here is a link to the pdf version: 2018 Annual Report (PDF)

 The 21st Century Congregations Fund supports many of the initiatives described in the “Growing Your Church” pages of the website, here.
 It must be bittersweet, as you go through the process of closing, to consider the possibility of contributing to these ministries.
 Given the ways the world is changing and the population is declining in many of our communities, some of our churches are closing despite the best efforts of their sibling churches to support to church vitality efforts.
 But others are fortunate enough to have the capacity to clarify their mission, start new ministries, reach out to new populations, and serve God in new ways.
 Even where this is possible, discernment and change are not easy, and our churches need help with the process.
 My colleague Don Remick talks about trying to help each church be “healthy, faithful and effective”.
 The role of the Conference in this arena includes:

 Pages four through seven of the Annual Report talk about many of these vitality initiatives, and offer updates on several new ministries.

 The Seeds of Faith Fund supports ministries related to faith formation and discipleship growth of children, youth and adults.